 The role of the Advocacy Committee is to be the voice of business to issues affecting the business community in Saugeen Shores.

 One of the chamber's roles is to advocate for changes to attitudes, policies, positions, practices or programs in society regarding matters that impact the Saugeen Shores business community.
-Click Here to find out more about how the Advocacy Committee of Saugeen Shores Chamber of Commerce goes about doing this.
+Contact the Saugeen Shores Chamber of Commerce for more details.

 At any given time there are a wide variety of projects or laws proposed or about to be implemented that can impact the way you do business and affect your long-term growth.
 The Saugeen Shores Chamber is an active advocate on behalf of its membership, helping to provide an effective voice for the business community before those decisions are finalized.